inspectordanno/inspectordanno.github.io/about.md

  I’m a front-end software engineer with a passion for design, data visualization, and interactive experiences that inspire and are easy to use.
 I'm currently working at McKinsey, where I code up all kinds of UI knick-knacks for McKinsey.com readers.
 Previously, I was a front-end engineer and graphics developer at the [Wall Street Journal](https://graphics.wsj.com).
 I graduated with a master's degree in information design and data visualization from [Northeastern University](https://www.northeastern.edu/visualization/) in Boston.

 ## What I can do
 I consider myself a front-end engineer first and foremost.
 Most of my work utilizes HTML, CSS, and JavaScript.
 Frameworks that I like include React, Svelte, and D3.
-I love the simplicitly and scalability of a well-designed front-end bundler - lately I'm loving[Vite](https://vitejs.dev).
+I love the simplicitly and scalability of a well-designed front-end bundler - lately I'm loving [Vite](https://vitejs.dev).
 I use Node.js for scripting purposes and have built back-end APIs with Express.js and GraphQL.

 Other things I think are important: accessibility, designing for all screens, not pushing [dark patterns](https://en.wikipedia.org/wiki/Dark_pattern), being able to communicate to non-technical folk about a technology, and telling a story through design.